ishkining/django-react-project/README.md

 ### 8 hour (19.02.2023 - 11:41 AM)

 Fuck this context, Idk but after some processing Ive decided to go along and continue.

+### 9 hour (22.02.2023 - 11:01 PM)

+Trying to fetch data from API request but I have problems with corsheaders